aws-samples/aws-net-guides/Serverless/Serverless App with Dynamo-Example/Readme.md

 If you want to play with the function you can easily change the message returned in the Function.cs file, re-deploy the solution, and then test it again.

-### Step 6: Test API Gateway and Lambda using .NET Core CLI
+### Step 6: Test API Gateway and Lambda using .NET CLI

-Now we will use the AWS Lambda tools for .NET Core to test the Lambda function.
+Now we will use the AWS Lambda tools for .NET to test the Lambda function.

 1. Use the lambda invoke-function command to execute the test.
 You can either enter the command without any arguments, in which case you will be prompted for the name of the function and the region, or you can supply them as arguments like this, replacing the region with the region code you selected previously: